SatvikVejendla/Unsupervised-Learning-Module/README.md

 # Unsupervised-Learning-Module
 A simple unsupervised learning package for Node JS.
-Currently provides only k-means clustering for detecting patterns in data.
+Currently provides k-means clustering and hierarchical clustering for detecting patterns in data.

 This package has no external dependencies.